pymeasure/leco-protocol/control_protocol.md

 #### Communication with the Coordinator

-(sign-in)=
-##### Initial connection
+##### Signing-in

 After connecting to a Coordinator (`Co1`), a Component (`CA`) shall send a SIGNIN message indicating its Component name.
 The Coordinator shall indicate success/acceptance with an ACKNOWLEDGE response, giving the Namespace and other relevant information, or reply with an ERROR, e.g. if the Component name is already taken.
 In that case, the Coordinator may indicate a suitable, still available variation on the indicated Component name.
 The Component may retry SIGNIN with a different chosen name.

-After a successful handshake, the Coordinator shall store the (zmq) connection identity and corresponding Component name in its {ref}`directory`.
+After a successful handshake, the Coordinator shall store the Component name in its {ref}`control_protocol.md#directory` and shall ensure message delivery to that Component (e.g. by storing the (zmq) connection identity with the local directory).
-It shall also notify the other Coordinators in the network that this Component signed in, see {ref}`coordinator-coordination`.
+It shall also notify the other Coordinators in the network that this Component signed in, see {ref}`control_protocol.md#coordinator-coordination`.
 Similarly, the Component shall store the Namespace and use it from this moment on, to generate its Full name.

 If a Component does send a message to someone without having signed in, the Coordinator shall refuse message handling and return an error.